 Periodontal Disease Treatment

+When people don’t properly brush and floss, tartar and plaque push farther and farther beneath the gums.
+After a period of time, teeth begin to decay, gums become raw and inflamed, and full-blown periodontitis occurs.
 In extreme cases, periodontal disease causes the gums to pull away from the teeth.
-Bacterial infection pierces the bone bed, and tooth loss eventually results.
-This condition has also been linked to other serious health problems, like cardiovascular disease and stroke.
+Bacterial infection pierces the bone bed, eventually resulting in tooth loss.
+This condition has also been linked to other serious health problems, including cardiovascular disease and stroke.